Chief of Abdominal Transplant Surgery

 George F. Sheldon, MD Distinguished Professor of Surgery

-Solid organ transplantation, pediatric transplantation, living-related organ donation, stem cell and regenerative medicine, immunology, liver cancer, liver surgery, hepatobiliary, laparoscopic liver surgery; Gallbladder; liver transplantation; kidney transplantation
+Solid organ transplantation, living-donor organ donation, stem cell and regenerative medicine, immunology, liver cancer, liver surgery, hepatobiliary, laparoscopic liver surgery, gallbladder, liver transplantation, kidney transplantation

-David A. Gerber, MD, was born in NY and graduated with a B.S. from Cornell University in 1985 and in 1989 received an M.D. from the University of Pittsburgh.
-From 1989-1996 he completed general surgery training at Emory University in Atlanta, GA, and a post-doctoral fellowship in Transplantation Immunology.
-From 1996-1998 he was a clinical transplant fellow at the Thomas E. Starzl Transplantation Institute at the University of Pittsburgh School of Medicine.
-He joined the Division of Abdominal Transplant, Department of Surgery in the School of Medicine in 1998, and his current title is Professor with Tenure.
-In 2007, he became the Surgical Director of Liver Transplantation, and in 2008 he became Chief of the Division of Abdominal Transplant at UNC.
+David A. Gerber, MD, was born in NY and graduated with a BS from Cornell University in 1985 and received an MD from the University of Pittsburgh in 1989.
+From 1989 to 1996 he completed general surgery training at Emory University in Atlanta, GA, and a post-doctoral fellowship in Transplantation Immunology.
+Between 1996 and 1998 he was a clinical transplant fellow at the Starzl Transplantation Institute at the University of Pittsburgh School of Medicine.
+He subsequently joined the Division of Abdominal Transplant, Department of Surgery in the School of Medicine in 1998 and currently is the George F. Sheldon, MD, Distinguished Professor with Tenure.
+In 2008 he was appointed Chief of the Division of Abdominal Transplant at UNC and in 2016 he was appointed Executive Medical Director of the UNC Healthcare Center for Transplant Care and Jason Ray Transplant Clinics.
+In 2017 he became the Vice Chair of Clinical Affairs for the Department of Surgery.

-He actively runs a basic science lab focused on stem cell research with an emphasis on cellular differentiation and organogenesis (or organ regeneration).
-He has received extramural funding from the American Liver Foundation, the Roche Organ Transplant Research Foundation, the American Society of Transplant Surgeons, the American College of Surgeons and the National Institutes of Health.
-A translational focus of his research group involves developing technologies focused on the integration of stem cells and nanotechnology for the development of bioartificial organs.
-As principal investigator he is involved in >15 pharma-sponsored clinical trials focused on advancing patient outcomes in kidney and liver transplantation.
-He has published over 50 peer-reviewed articles and has a total of >80 peer reviewed publications in: transplantation, stem cell biology, and regenerative medicine.
-In addition, he has given over 100 presentations in national and international forums in the healthcare field.
+Dr. Gerber has received >25 basic science grants including extramural funding from the American Liver Foundation, the Roche Organ Transplant Research Foundation, the American Society of Transplant Surgeons, the American College of Surgeons and the National Institutes of Health.
+He has been involved as principal investigator or co-investigator in >40 industry-sponsored clinical trials focused on advancing patient outcomes in transplantation and hepatocellular carcinoma.
+He has published >200 peer-reviewed publications, peer-reviewed abstracts and book chapters in the areas of transplantation, stem cell biology, regenerative medicine and liver cancer.
+In addition, he has received two patents and he has given more than 100 national and international presentations in healthcare and biotechnology.

-He has been elected to UNC’s faculty council and the University’s Faculty Executive Committee that oversees faculty governance for the university.
-He is involved in teaching activities at the undergraduate and graduate level and has been the recipient of two teaching awards.
-In 2007, he was selected to the School of Medicine’s Academy of Educators and has been one of the key players to develop an educational platform that introduces entrepreneurship to the academy.
+He has been elected by the faculty to UNC’s Faculty Council and the University’s Faculty Executive Committee that oversees faculty governance for the University of North Carolina, and in 2020 he was elected to the Chancellor’s Advisory Committee.
+In 2007 he was selected to the School of Medicine’s Academy of Educators and he has been one of the key players to develop an educational platform that introduces entrepreneurship to the academy.
+In 2008 he developed an introductory course on “Entrepreneurship in Life Sciences” that he taught in the School of Medicine as a way of introducing the concepts surrounding biotechnology commercialization.
+He is a founding member of the UNC Healthcare Innovation Council.
+In 2012 he began serving as the Chair of UNC’s Institutional Conflicts of Interest committee.

 Search for publications on PubMed using gerber d or gerber da as search criteria